lingylol/Electrolysis-Presentation/README.md

 # Electrolysis Presentation
-  Just a presentation on electrolysis of water for science class
+  Just a presentation on electrolysis of water for science class.
+Download and open the FINAL.html file or visit the website.